What were the charter changes Portlanders voted on?

 - Establish four geographic districts, with three city council members elected to represent each district – expanding city council to a total of 12 members.

-- Establish a city council that focuses on setting policy and engaging with community, transitioning day-to-day oversight of bureaus to a mayor elected citywide and a professional city administrator.
+- Establish a city council that focuses on setting policy and engaging with community, transitioning day-to-day oversight of city services to a mayor elected citywide and a professional city administrator.

-Portland’s new election system and form of government was proposed by the Charter Commission – a group of 20 community leaders appointed in December 2020 to review the city’s founding document.
+Portland’s election system and form of government was proposed by the Charter Commissionin 2022.
+Those recommendations were approved by voters in 2022.The commission included 20 community leaders appointed by council in December 2020 to review the City’s founding document.

 The Charter Commission spent 18 months studying alternatives to the current form of government and leading a community engagement process with people across the city.
 Thousands of Portlanders voiced their opinions throughout the once-a-decade process via surveys, community listening sessions, public meetings and written feedback.
 The proposal that went to the ballot was supported by 17 of the 20 charter commissioners.